-The Bandwidth Manager is available in the Windows and Linux version of the pylon Viewer only.
+The Bandwidth Manager is only available in the Windows and Linux version of the pylon Viewer.
 You can open the Bandwidth Manager via the Tools menu or by right-clicking a GigE or USB camera in the Devices pane.

 When connecting more than one camera to a single computer, performance can become an issue as the cameras compete against each other for the available bandwidth.
 To avoid such conflicts, use the Bandwidth Manager.
 It shows you the following information at a glance: